Fresh fibres as the main raw material for tissue products

 Metsä Tissue uses fresh fibre originating from sustainably managed Northern forests as its main raw material.
 In addition, we produce also recycled fibre based tissues.
 At the moment, we use fresh fibres in over 70 % of our tissue paper production.
 Most of the fresh fibre raw material comes from within Metsä Group’s value chain, from Metsä Fibre in the form of pulp and originally from Metsä Forest in the form of wood raw material.
 This ensures good availability of the first-class sustainable and pure raw material from close-by and makes Metsä Tissue a unique operator in the European tissue paper market.

-The origin of the wood we use is fully traceable, and it comes from sustainably managed and certified or controlled forests.
+The origin of the wood we use is fully traceable, and it comes from regenerative and certified or controlled forests.

 According to an extensive study from Fraunhofer (Wüstenhagen et al. 2023) the carbon emission of the transport of pulp within Europe is 5-times lower compared to pulp imports from Latin America.
 Metsä's pulp and especially the new bioproduct mills (Äänekoski and Kemi) are at the most modern level of technology.
 The bioproduct mills set new standard for the fresh fibre production, which allows to reduce the level of emission and overall ecological performance substantially.